Blog

 });

-In this code sample, we are asking a Task to execute some code on a separated thread and to return the result which would be a string.
-Here the TPL will take care of the continuation for you (state management, ...), will run the code, wait until it's done then return the result to you.
+In this code sample, we are asking a Task to execute some code on a separate thread and to return the result, which would be a string.
+Here the TPL will take care of the continuation for you (state management, ...), will run the code, wait until it's done, then return the result to you.

-Before digging into others features, let's play a little with the Task Parallel Library, I will use here a .NET 5 WPF application but I could have used any .NET application, the TPL is absolutely not a WPF specific technology.
+Before digging into other features, let's play a little with the Task Parallel Library.
+I will use a .NET 5 WPF application here but I could have used any .NET application, the TPL is absolutely not a WPF-specific technology.

-Assume we have a app that contain a button and a text block, and when you click on it a method is called that writes something into the textblock and in the debug trace.
+Assume we have an app that contains a button and a text block, and when you click on it a method is called that writes something into the textblock and in the debug trace.

 We have this XAML: